wp-plugins/flyzoo/readme.txt

 * **Eye-catching:** you love great design and we do too, Flyzoo chat has been crafted to offer a sleek look and feel

 * **Tab Sync**: browse your site and chat at the same time!
-When you chat from multiple browser windows or tabs, all the chat windows are synchronized and reloaded when you move to another page!
+When you chat from multiple browser windows or tabs, chat windows are synchronized and reloaded when you move to another page!

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites